air-display/apsdk-public/readme.md

 ```

 ## Build instructions:
-Run the generate_linux_proj.bat to generate the project files.
-Build the xCode project.
+Run the generate_linux_proj.bat to generate the GUN make files.

 ## Runtime requirements
 [avahi-packages](https://launchpad.net/ubuntu/+source/avahi) are needed, at least the following pacakges are installed: